netgroup/p4-srv6-usid/README.md

 ## DEMO overview

-In this demo we illustrate the use-case of transporting customer packets over a SRv6 network from Site A to Site B along the shortest path through nodes 8, 7 and 2.
+In this demo we illustrate the use-case of transporting customer packets over a SRv6 network from Site A to Site B forcing the packets to cross two waypoints (nodes R8 and R7) along the path from node R1 to node R2.
+Regular shortest path routing is used from R1 to R8, from R8 to R7 and from R7 to R2.

 For a complete description of the proposed use-case please refer to the SRv6 "Micro program" [video tutorial](http://www.segment-routing.net/20200212-srv6-status/srv6-technology-and-use-cases-part5) available on the